luxacreative/an-undreclocking-magisk-module/README.md

 * do some research if you have any concerns about features included in this module
 * before flashing it!
 YOU are choosing to make these modifications, and if
 * you point the finger at us for messing up your device, we will laugh at you.

+**THIS MODULE IS MADE WITH CHATGPT'S HELP.
+THE CODE IS CREATED BY ME AND REWIED BY CHATGPT.**